utah-cs3550-fa24/assignments/study-guide.md

 csrf_token %}` outputs, and what the risks are of using `@csrf_exempt`.
 You should be able to explain what an open redirect is, and what to look for in your code to find it.
-You should be able to explain what CVEs are and what the OWASP top 10 are.
+You should be able to explain what a CVE is and who/what OWASP is.

 JavaScript
 ==========